 Greek Chicken Meatballs

 - Make a wrap.
 Serve stuffed into pita bread with roasted red pepper hummus or Greek yogurt sauce and a side of Greek salad with a homemade lemon vinaigrette.

 - Over rice.
-Serve the meatballs with a drizzle of olive oil and squeeze of lemon juice over Instant Pot Jasmine rice.
-Serve with a favorite side dish, like air fried zucchini!
+Serve the meatballs with a drizzle of olive oil and squeeze of lemon juice over brown or white rice.

+Greek Chicken Meatballs